We go through how you can use Divio Mirrors to build scaleable and secure single-tenant web applications.

 With each instance of the application, more resources are being replicated and consumed, which can lead to increased costs.
 While a multi-tenant application could serve all customers from a single instance, a single-tenancy architecture implies multiple customer-specific instances, leading to increased complexity and overhead in application management.

-Divio built Mirrors to facilitate single-tenancy applications and make them easy to run and manage in a cloud environment, addressing the shortcomings usually associated with the architecture and leveraging the Divio platform to automate away the underlying complexity.
+Divio built the web app mirroring feature 'Mirrors' to facilitate single-tenancy applications and make them easy to run and manage in a cloud environment, addressing the shortcomings usually associated with the architecture and leveraging the Divio platform to automate away the underlying complexity.

-Creating a mirror of your application allows one codebase to service multiple application instances.
+Creating a mirror of your application is an essential part of app scaling, allows one codebase to service multiple application instances.
 A mirror is a duplicate of a single-tenancy app, which acts as a parent.
-Each mirror is isolated with its allocated resources, database, media storage, backup strategies and other services.
+Each mirror is isolated with its allocated resources, database, media storage, cloud application backup strategies and other services.

 Every mirror instance has access to the same tools and features as the parent app and can have a specific plan to best-fit customer demands – giving more resources to specific mirrors and having bespoke backup strategies to meet customer needs.